lysek01/ENS22/README.md

 - `debug()`
   - Enables the debug mode for the ENS22 library.
 When debug mode is active, every AT command sent to the modem and the corresponding response will be printed to the serial monitor, allowing for easier troubleshooting and diagnostics during development.

+- `manual()`
+  - Reads input from the Serial interface (e.g., Serial Monitor) and forwards the received data directly to the ENS22 modem.

 - `restart()`
   - Restarts the modem.